skynetapp/Lytepole-Accounts/View Account.md

 - Function **createAccountListInputVO** will create the object array for input data to send parameters.
 The parameters are module,action and userid.
 This function will be called from controller to action.
 - Here in action, function takes the input data and prepares the input value object for WSDL from action to AccountData.php.
+-
-- Here in AccountData.php, function **createAccountListInputVO** will get the values from input array and sets the values for list value object to pass for WSDL call.
+- Here in AccountData.php, function **createAccountListInputVO** which is included in action will get the values from input array and sets the values for list value object to pass for WSDL call.
 It creates the query and required input to create account.
 - Result returns the account list value object array to controller and will be passed to function **getAccount**.

 #### Step 2:

 - Function **getAccount** will get the list value object array in controller and will be passed to action.
-- The list array passed are session id, query and module name.
+- The parameters list array passed are session id, query and module name.
 - In action, function will call the wsdl call for getting the account details.
-- First, it will set the wsdl client by function **setWSDLHandle** from AccountWS.php.
+- First, it will set the wsdl client by function **setWSDLHandle** from AccountWS.php which is included in action.
 - Next, function **getListArray** will get the account details by ws call **get_entry_list_acc**.
 - Parameters passed for above function are session id, module name, query, orderby, offset, max result, deleted.
 - Result returns the account list array to controller.